hoovflight/betaflight-configurator/README.md

 ## How to use

-You can find the Betaflight Configurator icon in your application tab "Apps"
+You can find the Hoovflight Configurator icon in your application tab "Apps"

 ## Native app build via NW.js